 Polson Flathead Lake Museum

-The good news is that the museum has raised $165,000 of the $250,000 needed for renovations including replacing an old and very leaky roof, repainting the exterior and, perhaps, a mural on the North Wall, as well as updates and improvements to the museum’s interior, including new display cases, improved lighting, and interior wall cladding to cover exposed cinder block.
+The good news is that the museum has replaced an old and very leaky roof, repainted the exterior and, should have a mural completed on the exterior North Wall.
+In 2025 we begin a new fund raising campaign for updates and improvements to the museum’s interior, including new display cases, improved lighting, and interior wall cladding to cover exposed cinder block.

 These improvements, along with the addition of sidewalks and improved parking across the front of the building and down the south side of our property on 8th Avenue, will vastly improve the security and “curb appeal” of our site.
-We anticipate the work being completed in Fall 2022.
+We hope to begin work in Fall 2026.

 However, we still need your help reaching our goal of $250,00o to renovate the Polson Flathead Lake Museum.
 Your donation is tax deductible as we are a 501(c)3 nonprofit organization.
 It’s as easy as sending a check to the Polson Flathead Lake Museum, PO Box 206, Polson, MT 59860.